NickLargey/Assignment4/notes.md

 This example demonstrates a straightforward workflow for preparing text data from a pandas DataFrame for NLP modeling with a pre-trained transformer.
 Adjustments may be necessary depending on your specific model and task (e.g., sequence classification, token classification).

+# Paper
+This model is an extention of BERT with two extra features, Disentangled Attention and an enhanced mask decoder

+DeBERTa improves BERT with two novel components: DA (Disentangled Attention) and an enhanced mask decoder.
+Unlike existing approaches that use a single vector to represent both the content and the position of each input word, the DA mechanism uses two separate vectors: one for the content and the other for the position.
+Meanwhile, the DA mechanism’s attention weights among words are computed via disentangled matrices on both their contents and relative positions.
+Like BERT, DeBERTa is pre-trained using masked language modeling.
+The DA mechanism already considers the contents and relative positions of the context words, but not the absolute positions of these words, which in many cases are crucial for the prediction.
+DeBERTa uses an enhanced mask decoder to improve MLM by adding absolute position information of the context words at the MLM decoding layer.

 # HUGGINGFACE NLP COURSE NOTES

 - Look into Zero-Shot-Classification fine tuning